talha-atta/CarbonCoin/README.md

 # CarbonCoin
 Tokenizing the carbon cap and trade.
+Hackathon project.